gdy-scu/FlightBERT_PP_V2/README.md

 # Dataset

-In this repository, the example samples `/data/example_data.txt` are provided for facilitate quick start.
+In this repository, the example samples `/data/example_data.txt` are provided to facilitate quick start.
 The guidance about the example data can be found in `/data/README`.

-# Citation

-Guo, D., Zhang, Z., Yan, Z., Zhang, J., & Lin, Y. (2024).
-FlightBERT++: A Non-autoregressive Multi-Horizon Flight Trajectory Prediction Framework.
-Proceedings of the AAAI Conference on Artificial Intelligence, 38(1), 127-134. https://doi.org/10.1609/aaai.v38i1.27763

 # Contact